ZmnSCPxj/clboss/README.md

 ### Contributed Utilities

-There are some contributed utilities in the `contrib` directory.
-See the `contrib/README.md` for more details.
+There are a number of contributed utilities in the `contrib` directory.
+See `contrib/README.md` for details on scripts such as `clboss-earnings-history`, `clboss-forwarding-stats`, `clboss-routing-stats`, and `recently-closed`.

 Operating